REMAX Real Estate: A Look at the REMAX Real Estate Franchise

 What Are the Fees to the Agent?

-New agents no longer receive 100 percent of their commissions.
-It's now 95 percent with a 5 percent corporate marketing fee coming off the top.
+Agents no longer receive 100% of their commissions; it's now 95% with a 5% corporate marketing fee coming off the top.
 This pays for national advertising and the national IDX search linkup system that purports to have all the listings in the country available at the national corporate website.

-Other fees include but aren't limited to a management fee of $138 per month per associate, annual dues of $410 per associate, a promotion fee of $131 per month per associate, a renewal fee, and a hot air balloon fund.
+Franchises have extensive fees, and, with RE/MAX, these include but aren't limited to a management fee of $138 per month per associate, annual dues of $410 per associate, a promotion fee of $131 per month per associate, a hot air balloon fund fee, and a renewal fee.

-The initial franchise investment is estimated at anywhere from $40,000 to $230,500 including costs of office setup, inventory and supplies, signage and miscellaneous opening costs, most of which can be determined and controlled by the franchisee.
-The franchise has a liquid cash requirement of $35,000, but it offers in-house financing for the initial franchise fee which can run from $17,500 to $35,000 dollars.
+The initial franchise investment is estimated at anywhere from $38,000 to $219,000 including costs of office setup, inventory and supplies, signage, and miscellaneous opening costs, most of which can be determined and controlled by the franchisee.
+The franchise has a liquid cash requirement of $35,000, but it offers in-house financing for the initial franchise fee, which can run from $17,500 to $35,000 dollars.

 Fees for offices and services that the agent and broker determine based on space and service requirements can be negotiated.